noahsadir/investalyze/readme.md

 # Investalyze

-A human-friendly interface for stock market and options data.
+A human-friendly interface for visualizing stock market and options data.

 ## Features

 ### Visualize Raw Data
 - View raw data from options chain, such as the volume or open interest of different contracts.
-- Visualize data in various ways, such as a line or bar chart
+- Visualize data in various ways, such as a line or bar chart.

 ### View Metrics
-- Investalyze calculates various metrics using data from the options chain
+- Investalyze calculates various metrics using data from the options chain.
 - View implied move, max pain, and overall options volume of a particular equity.

 ### Trading Strategies
 - Form different options strategies, such as spreads, condors, and covered calls.
-- See historical performance of a strategy along with its forecasted prices.
+- See historical performance of a strategy along with its forecasted value.

 ## API